Silberengel/next.orly.dev/docs/names.md

 All name registrations last exactly 1 year by network consensus.
 During the final 30 days before expiration, only the current owner can renew the name (preferential renewal window), preventing last-minute sniping while requiring active maintenance to prevent squatting.

+Names follow standard Internet DNS conventions (lowercase, dot-separated hierarchical structure). **TLDs are registerable by anyone** - there is no ICANN equivalent, meaning valuable TLDs like `com`, `org`, `net` will see intense competition in a first-come-first-served race at network launch.

 Name owners can publish DNS-style resource records (A, AAAA, CNAME, MX, TXT, NS, SRV) to define what their names resolve to, enabling use cases from IP address mapping to mail servers to service discovery.

 To complete the replacement of traditional DNS and TLS infrastructure, the protocol includes a decentralized certificate system using Let's Encrypt-style challenge-response verification and threshold witnessing, combined with a Noise protocol variant (Nostr Noise) for establishing secure authenticated connections without certificate authorities.